gbarillot/blog/source/articles/2017-12-02-how-to-organize-your-vue-files-in-a-rails-5-1-project-using-webpack.html.markdown

 Now, if I had to summarize my thoughts about building a Single Page Apps with Rails + Vue.js + Webpacker, three things would come up:

-- **Rails is an awesome starting point for an SPA**: I read sooooo many tutorials and blog posts about configuring Webpack that I was terrified with this one question: "how and where do I actually start?".
+- **Rails is an awesome starting point for an SPA**: I read sooooo many tutorials and blog posts about configuring Webpack that I was stuck with this one question: "how and where do I actually start?".
 Now, with Webpacker and Yarn included right in the Framework, there's nothing to fear, everything works out of the box.
 Testing is also improved, since you can now test each.and.every.part of the backend, no need to spin up utter slow layers like Selenium to test views output, and testing JSON is trivial.

 - **Vue is a fabulous JS framework**: I feel like it has picked up the best ideas from React (Component based, Flux pattern) and the best ideas from Angular (templates with custom markup, eg: v-if, v-for...).
 Using Webpack to compile .vue files and Vuex, in the end, I managed to get something fully scalable as my code grows, and *really* maintainable with not that much of code, compared to a classical app.